forcedotcom/packaging/DEVELOPING.md

 ## Testing

 All changes must have associated tests.
 This library uses a combination of unit testing and NUTs (non-unit tests).
+You can also manually test the library using the REPL script.

+### Manual Testing with REPL

+To manually test your changes you can simply run `yarn repl` and send input to any of the 4 main library classes; `Package`, `PackageVersion`, `SubscriberPackageVersion`, and `Package1Version`.
+"REPL" is an acronym for Read-Evaluate-Print-Loop, and provides a convenient way to quickly test JavaScript code.
+Most methods on the 4 classes require at least an org `Connection` so use the `getConnection(username)` function and pass the username or alias of an existing, CLI-authed target org.
+If the API you're calling also requires a DX project, get an instance of `SfProject` to use in the REPL by providing the absolute path to your project directory.

+The REPL script also starts a debugger process you can attach to with your preferred editor.
+See the [Debugging section](#debugging) for details of how to attach to the REPL debugger process.

 ### Unit tests